PacificBiosciences/vclust/README.md

 of `region4` was extended by 72 bps, expanding coordinates of the original region from `chr10:79826383-79826404` to `chr10:79826311-79826404`.

+`vclust` also includes an optional parameter (`--prior-vc <value>`) that sets the prior probability that a region belongs to a variation cluster.
+This parameter makes region extension more or less permissive.

 ## Variation plots

 We also provide [a script for creating variation plots](utils/variation_plot.py)